 2. Discover Cashback Debit Account

-Discover offers a Discover Cashback Debit Account that isn’t specifically designed for college students but has all the features you’d want in one.
+Discover offers a Discover® Cashback Debit Account that isn’t specifically designed for college students but has all the features you’d want in one.

 Their debit account is an online checking account that has no minimum balance and no monthly fees whatsoever.
 As a student, this means you can continue to use this account as your checking main account after graduation.
 They have partnered with the Allpoint ATM network so you get access to 60,000 ATMs.

-What’s even better is that the debit card gives you 1% cashback on all purchases up to $3,000 each month – which is worth up to $360 in cash back each year.
-This is the everyday offer so you don’t have to worry about promotions or things changing on you.
-See website for details.
+What’s even better is that the debit card gives you 1% cashback on all purchases up to $3,000 each month – which is worth up to $360 in cash back each year. (see website for details) This is the everyday offer so you don’t have to worry about promotions or things changing on you.

 Learn More about Discover Cashback Debit Account

-3. SoFi Money
+3. SoFi Checking and Savings

-Plus, get up to $250 when you open an account and receive qualifying direct deposits totaling at least $1,000.
+Plus, get up to $300 when you open an account and receive qualifying direct deposits totaling at least $5,000.

 They also run a lot of promotions for all of their accounts, you can review the SoFi promotions here.